chhuang-one/sqxclib/README.md

 sqxc is a library to convert SQL (or JSON...etc) data to/from C language.
 This is developed using 'C' language.
 It also provides C++ wrapper.

-## Current features:
-1. It can use C99 designated initializer to declare SQL table/column/migration.
-   You can also use C/C++ function to do these.

-2. All declared table/column can use to parse JSON object/field.
-   Program can also parse JSON object/array from SQL column. (experiment)

 ## Plans
 - support more SQL database.
 - complete SQL ORM features.